Skip to main content

 The field represented the best of the best including Harvard, Michigan, Georgetown and Emory.
 The Kentucky team of Donald Grasse and Theo Noparstak — both political science majors at UK — finished as the tournament’s first and third speaker.
 This was the first time a Kentucky debater had won the top speaker since 1993 (Paul Skiermont).

 A day later the entire Kentucky squad and almost 100 more teams joined the field for the 45th Henry Clay Invitational.
-Donald Grasse would again take the top speaker (out of 186 competitors) and he and his partner would make
+Donald Grasse would again take the top speaker (out of 186 competitors) and he and his

 Students studying the history of legislative reforms addressing violence against women benefited from a special guest in their Monday political science class taught by Professor Carol Jordan.
 Representative John Tilley (D, 8th House District) served as the primary sponsor for the most significant piece of legislation related to domestic violence and sexual assault passed by the 2015 General Assembly.
 He spoke to Professor Jordan’s PS 492 class about the need for what became known as House Bill 8; the provisions of the bill; and how it will expand protection to a broader group of assault, rape, and stalking victims.
 Political Science and Gender & Women’s Studies majors in the class also posed questions to him about the political process that ultimately resulted in the bill’s passage.

-"Having Representative Tilley speak to the students was an incredible opportunity for them
+"Having Representative Tilley speak to the students was an incredible opportunity for

 By Mariana Moreno